 To begin making this recipe for paleo chocolate crinkle cookies, simply:

 - Combine the dry ingredients.
 In a medium mixing bowl, whisk together the almond flour, coconut flour, cocoa powder, baking powder, xanthan gum and sea salt.

 - Make the dough balls.
-Roll dough into 1-inch balls, and roll them in powdered monk fruit sweetener until completely coated. a parchment-covered baking sheet.
+Roll dough into 1-inch balls, and roll them into the granulated sweetener followed by the powdered monk fruit sweetener until completely coated then place on a parchment-covered baking sheet.

 - Bake.
 Pop the pan into a preheated oven at 350°F and bake for about 10 minutes.
 Allow the cookies cool for a bit afterwards.
 Roll into powdered sweetener once more.

 - Enjoy or Store: You can eat crinkle cookies warm from the oven or store in an airtight container in the fridge for 5 days or freeze for up to 3 months.

 CAN I FREEZE CHOCOLATE CRINKLE COOKIES?